mariaabid003/aqi-forecasting/README.md

 ---

 ###  **Real-time Predictions**
-- Uses latest observed AQI and 30-day trend to forecast 3 days ahead
+- predict.py uses the trained Random Forest model and recent AQI data
+- Generates a 3-day forecast based on the past 30-day trend
-- Predictions automatically uploaded to Hopsworks Feature Store
+- Automatically uploads predictions to the Hopsworks Feature Store for dashboard visualization

 ---